Miles Away (band): History

-Miles Away was formed in mid-2002 by Cam Jose and Adam Crowe who had a bunch of songs they wanted to use for an old school hardcore band.
-They then drafted in Chris Unsworth, the drummer from Adam's first band Alleged and Perth stalwart/enigma Dion, formerly of Boredumb and From The Ruins to play the bass.
-Nick Horsnell joined up on vocals in late 2002 to complete the puzzle.
+Miles Away was formed in mid-2002 by Cam Jose and Adam Crowe, who then drafted in Chris Unsworth, the drummer from Crowe's first band Alleged, to play the bass.
+Nick Horsnell joined up on vocals in late 2002.
 At this time the band was going under the name Burning Bridges, until they found a US band with the same name.
-With each of the members big fans of the mid to late 1990s positive old school hardcore comeback (i.e. Floorpunch, Ten Yard Fight, In My Eyes, Reach The Sky, Fastbreak etc.) the aim was to create a band that kids could stage dive and finger point to, while also fusing in elements of new school hardcore.

 The band's second album, Consequences was released in January 2006.

 Miles Away recorded their 2010 album Endless Roads with producer Dean Baltulonis (Sick of It All, American Nightmare, No Warning, Modern Life is War) at The Wild Arctic Recording Studio in New York City.
 The album was released in August through Resist Records (Australia) and Anchors Aweigh Records (Europe).
-Before Endless Roads was released, Miles Away began recording the Memory Embraced 7" which include two new songs that did not appear on the new record, which they are self-releasing.
-Ash Pederick decided to leave the band and focus on his own project in Blkout.
-Colton Vaughan Jolliffe (formally of Perth hardcore act Something More) is currently filling in on bass while the band is on tour.
-It is unclear if he will become a permanent member of the band and did not take part in the recording of Endless Roads (It is believed that as per the demo, Adam recorded the bass tracks for the new record).
-Miles Away will hit the road harder than ever in preparation for the release starting in June with a full Australian tour with fellow Perth friends and Resist Records label mates, Break Even, Melbourne's Hopeless and The Broderick as part of "The I'd Rather Be Giggin' Tour" to be followed by a European tour with Cruel Hand and The Carrier.
+Ash Pederick decided to leave the band and focus on his own project.
+Colton Vaughan Jolliffe (formally of Perth hardcore act Something More) filled in on bass while the band was on tour.

+In 2010, Miles Away released the full-length album Endless Roads, and followed that with Tide in 2015.